ottony/cicloide/README.md

 cicloide
 ========

-This draw cicloides whit Gosu library.
+This draw cicloides with Gosu library.